Adding a failover group

 - Having a backup application is not mandatory.

 - You can only delete a failover group when it isn’t pointing at any applications.

 - Once you delete a failover group, the DNS record for it is permanently deleted and you won’t be able to get the same address back.

 FAILOVER_STATUS with three different values:

-none which means the traffic goes to this stack, does not go to this stack or this stack is not part of any failover groups, respectively.
+none which means the traffic goes to this stack, does not go to this application or this application is not part of any failover groups, respectively.

 You may have some jobs configured on both like sending an email, but you need them to be run only on the online one you can use this environment variable to prevent duplication.